DataDog/documentation/content/en/tracing/trace_collection/library_config/java.md

 See the [Java integration documentation][12] to learn more about Java metrics collection with JMX fetch.
 ### Headers extraction and injection

-For information about the using the following configuration options, see [Propagating Java Trace Context][13].
+For information about valid values and using the following configuration options, see [Propagating Java Trace Context][13].

 `dd.trace.propagation.style.inject`
 : **Environment Variable**: `DD_TRACE_PROPAGATION_STYLE_INJECT`<br>